Skip to main content

 MSIM graduates have the analytical and management skills to lead complex, information-intensive initiatives.
 Common job titles for MSIM graduates generally fall into these categories: management, strategic oversight, technology management, analytics and consulting.

-Managerial roles include manager of data scientist, project manager, program manager, product manager, technical product manager, IT service manager and manager of business systems.
+Managerial roles include data scientist, project manager, program manager, product manager, technical product manager, IT service manager and manager of business systems.
 Strategic oversight and technology roles include Chief Technology Officer (CTO), Chief Information Officer (CIO), Director of Strategic Execution and Director of Strategic Technology Initiatives.
 Analytical and consulting roles include senior data analyst, business intelligence analyst, IT advisory risk consultant, senior information consultant, senior systems analyst, senior technical consultant and professional services consultant.

 UW information management master’s program graduates often see immediate professional benefits after earning their degrees that take the form of new responsibilities, raises and promotions or more prominent leadership roles in their organizations.